 He has been invited by the Opéra de Chambre de Genève for Offenbach’s Pomme d’Api and Monsieur Choufleuri, as well as for Mozart’s Re Pastore.
 Together with the Geneva Chamber Orchestra he offered a semi-staging of Mozart’s Schauspieldirektor.

-Past seasons saw him directing new productions (sets, costumes and staging) of La Clemenza di Tito at both the Angers Nantes Opera and Rennes Opera, Il Barbiere di Siviglia in Strasbourg, Saint-Etienne, Soirées lyriques de Sanxay and Rouen (broadcast on France 3 and Culturebox), Les Fées du Rhin by Offenbach at both the Theater Biel Solothurn and Opéra de Tours, Le Pays du Sourire by Lehár in Tours, Don Pasquale for the San Sebastian Festival, Metz Opera and Blackwater Valley Opera Festival where he also presented L’Italiana in Algeri.
+Past seasons saw him directing new productions (sets, costumes and staging) of La Clemenza di Tito at both the Angers Nantes Opera and Rennes Opera, Il Barbiere di Siviglia in Strasbourg, Turin, Saint-Etienne, Soirées lyriques de Sanxay and Rouen (broadcast on France 3 and Culturebox), Les Fées du Rhin by Offenbach at both the Theater Biel Solothurn and Opéra de Tours, Le Pays du Sourire by Lehár in Tours, Don Pasquale for the San Sebastian Festival, Metz Opera and Blackwater Valley Opera Festival where he also presented L’Italiana in Algeri.